The Boat Race: In popular culture

 Boat race became such a popular phrase that it was incorporated into Cockney rhyming slang, for "face".

 In the stories of P. G. Wodehouse, several characters allude to Boat Race night as a time of riotous celebration (presumably after the victory of the character's alma mater).
 This frequently sees the participants in trouble with the authorities.
 In Piccadilly Jim, it is mentioned that Lord Datchett was thrown out of the Empire Music Hall every year on Boat Race night while he was an undergraduate.
-Bertie Wooster mentions he is "rather apt to let myself go a bit" on Boat Race night and several times describes being fined five pounds at "Bosher Street" (possibly a reference to Bow Street Magistrates' Court) for stealing a policeman's helmet one year; the beginning of the first episode of the television series Jeeves and Wooster shows his court appearance on this occasion.
+Bertie Wooster mentions he is "rather apt to let myself go a bit" on Boat Race night and several times describes one year being fined five pounds at "Bosher Street" (possibly a reference to Bow Street Magistrates' Court) for stealing a policeman's helmet; the beginning of the first episode of the television series Jeeves and Wooster shows his court appearance on this occasion.
 In the short story Jeeves and the Chump Cyril, he describes having to repeatedly bail out of jail a friend who is arrested every year on Boat Race night.

-Wodehouse's portrayal of drunken revelry in the West End of London on Boat Race night has some basis in fact: there were a number of such incidents reported in the early part of the 20th century.
+Wodehouse's portrayal of rowdy, drunken revelry in the West End of London on Boat Race night has some basis in fact: there were many such incidents reported in the early part of the 20th century.
 In 1924, Patrick Mallam, who had rowed bow in the Oxford boat and was the President of the Oxford boat club, was charged at Bow Street Magistrates' Court with being drunk and disorderly on the night following the race.
+In 1932, 39 people appeared at Marlborough Street Magistrates Court charged with drunkenness and other offenses after Boat Race night, although some were arrested rugby fans as the 1932 Calcutta Cup match had been played two days after the Boat Race.
+In 1935, the same court saw 50 people charged with similar offenses.

 In Missee Lee by Arthur Ransome (one of the Swallows and Amazons series of children's books) Captain Flint (who had dropped out of Oxford) tells Missee Lee he was in gaol once on Boat-race night.
 High spirits.
 A fancy for policemen's helmets.
 When Missee Lee says Camblidge won and evellybody happy he replies Not that year, ma'am.
 We were the happy ones that year.
 In the Jennings books by Anthony Buckeridge the protagonist's teacher Mr Wilkins is a former Cambridge rowing blue.

 The 1969 film The Magic Christian features the Boat Race, as Sir Guy makes use of the Oxford crew in one of his elaborate pranks.

 Actor and comedian Matt Berry wrote and narrated an irreverent, alternative history of the Boat Race for the BBC in 2015.